Kotsche/Kotsche.github.io/_pages/research.md

 ## Topics

-Pricing, Demand estimation,  Consumer Behavior, Regulation, Antitrust
+Pricing, Demand Estimation,  Consumer Behavior, Regulation, Antitrust

 ## Working papers

-**An Empirical Investigation of Store Brands and their Role to Mitigate Brand Manufacturer Price Increases**
+_An Empirical Investigation of Store Brands and their Role to Mitigate Brand Manufacturer Price Increases_
 <details>
 <summary>Abstract</summary>
 This paper analyzes how retailers can benefit from store brands to